pulzze/autoflow-documentation/docs/ids/action-security-auth-encode-bearer/tooltip.md

-Encodes a token string to a bearer token string
+Encodes a token into a bearer authorization string